White Salmon, Washington: History

 White Salmon was first settled in 1852 by Erastus Joslyn and his wife.
 White Salmon was officially incorporated on June 3, 1907.

 White Salmon was part of the home of the Klickitat Tribe, now a part of the Yakama Confederated Nations.
 The Klickitat Tribe sold some land to the Joslyns.
 They were generally Native advocates for the time.
-The area was thrown open on October 31, 1858 for white settlement after the Klickitat and Yakama lost the fight for their homelands in the Yakama War.
+The area was thrown open on October 31, 1858, for white settlement after the Klickitat and Yakama lost the fight for their homelands in the Yakama War.
 Within the same year, the region was very rapidly and heavily settled by white immigrants making land claims.
 The Klickitat were forced to relocate to the Yakama Reservation.

-White Salmon was named after the White Salmon, a now-extinct species of salmon that lived in the Columbia River and surrounding area.
+White Salmon was named after the White Salmon River.

 Government

-White Salmon's current city government includes Mayor Marla Keethler, who was elected to a four-year term in November 2019.
+White Salmon's current city government includes Mayor Marla Keethler, first elected in 2019 and re-elected to a four-year term in November 2023.